 Of course, the story of his life was a sad one, but it was nice to learn more about him on a personal level, especially the relationship he had with his brother Theodore.

 If I haven’t already convinced you, know that you NEED to spend some time at one of the amazing museums Amsterdam has to offer.
 My personal favorite was the Rijksmuseum which held a nice collection of Rembrandt’s work, including Night Watch.
 We even saw Vermeer’s Milkmaid.
 Art was my major in college so I was nerding out all over the place (but not as much as I was later in Paris).

 The area surrounding the museum was just as perfect as the inside, a park full of active people, beautiful gardens…

 And my favorite spot in the entire city: the tunnel going through the museum.

-There were street performers… Well more like street orchestras playing classical music here that echoed from the vaulted ceilings and I felt like I was in a painting or a fairytale.
-I probably could have spent the full three days we were there in this tunnel and have been perfectly content.
+There were street performers… Well, more like street orchestras playing classical music here that echoed from the vaulted ceilings and I felt like I was in a painting or a fairytale.
+I probably could have spent the full three days we were there in this tunnel, and I would have been perfectly content.

 Gazebos, hollow trees, tulips in every color, tiny dogs!!
 Everything was pretty magical here, what more could we ask for.
 Made for great morning strolls, we totally recommend staying in this area- a lot less touristy than around the train station (shown below).

-Amsterdam wasn’t exactly what I expected and I hope this article will help anyone planning a future visit.
+Amsterdam wasn’t exactly what I expected and I hope this article will help anyone planning a future visit – I hope that the beginning of this article won’t scare anyone off, just a few things to be aware of.
+The Netherlands as a whole truly is an adorable country!
 Know that you will leave this place with a new appreciation of Flemish culture, art, and architecture… As well as an irrational fear of bikes, just as I did.